laravel/nova-docs/3.0/resources/fields.md

 `Stack` fields are not shown on forms, and are only for stacking lines of text for display on the index and detail resource views.

 #### Line Fields

-To gain more control over how the individual fields in a `Stack` are displayed, you can opt to use the special `Line` field, which provides methods for controlling the display of the line. `Line` fields supports the following presentational methods:
+To gain more control over how the individual fields in a `Stack` are displayed, you may use the `Line` field, which provides methods for controlling the display of the line. `Line` fields supports the following presentational methods:

 - `asHeading`
 - `asSubTitle`